A Resource for Educators, Coastal Residents & Visitors

 Uses food products to represent the biotic and abiotic components of the estuary.
 Kids get to eat it when they're done!
 I've used this with all ages (K-gray).
 Activity takes about 15 minutes; longer if you talk about each of the components as they are added.
 Allow time for cleanup at the end!

-Set of 30 cards, each represents a component of the estuarine food web.
+Set of 21cards, each represents a component of the estuarine food web.
 Designed to be used with food web activity using yarn (start with producers and pass yarn back and forth between producers and their consumers; repeat for all predator-prey relationships in the food web.
-Once web is complete, examine what happens when one of the links in the web is removed (because of natural causes or human activites.)
-Works best with 2nd grade and older.
+Once web is complete, examine what happens when one of the links in the web is removed because of natural causes or human activites.)
+Designed for 4th grade.

 - Useful estuary web resources